Academia de la Inmaculada Concepción

 The Academy of the Immaculate Conception (Academia de la Inmaculada Concepción, generally abbreviated as AIC, or simply La Inmaculada) is a coeducational Catholic school located in Mayagüez, Puerto Rico.
 Founded in 1905, it is among Puerto Rico's oldest institutions of learning.
 Though established by the Daughters of Charity of Saint Vincent de Paul, since 2015 it is owned and operated by the Colegio Católico Notre Dame in Caguas.

-The school is divided into two buildings in the same complex, one, located at 852 Road 108, Miradero, Mayagüez, has classrooms from pre-pre-kindergarten till fourth grade, while the other, at 850 Road 108, ranges from fifth grade up to twelfth grade.
+The school is divided into two buildings in the same complex, one, located at 852 Road 108, Miradero, Mayagüez, has classrooms from Pre Pre-Kindergarten till fourth grade, while the other, at 850 Road 108, ranges from fifth grade up to twelfth grade.
 With the San Carlos School in Aguadilla, it is one of two Redemptorist-founded schools in the Mayagüez diocese.
-The school is a participant of the Free School Selection Program since its inception in 2019.
+The school is a participant in the Free School Selection Program since its inception in 2019.

 History

-In 1904, as a consequence of the entry of American women into Puerto Rican society, itself a result of the Treaty of Paris that ended the Spanish–American War, sisters belonging to the order of Daughters of Charity of St. Vincent de Paul from Emmitsburg, Maryland, arrived to Puerto Rico.
+In 1904, as a consequence of the entry of American women into Puerto Rican society, itself a result of the Treaty of Paris that ended the Spanish–American War, sisters belonging to the order of Daughters of Charity of St. Vincent de Paul from Emmitsburg, Maryland, arrived in Puerto Rico.
 The following 8 September 1905, at the behest of the Redemptorist Fathers, six sisters of the order, including Sister Mary Padden Cassini, opened Puerto Rico's first parochial.
 Originally named Academia San Vincente de Paul y La Candelaria, after the founder of the order and the patron saint of Mayagüez, it was later renamed to its present name.
 Originally it only taught primary levels, with 360 students enrolled in its first year.
 Later on, the sisters opened a second school, the Colegio del Carmen, in the Playa sector of Mayagüez barrio-pueblo, which closed down in 1998.
 Due to an increase in enrollment, the school acquired and moved into a larger building next to the previous location of the Casino de Mayagüez on Méndez Vigo Street.
 It was in this location where Sister Mary Padden Cassinni organized the precursor to the school cafeteria in Puerto Rico, earning her the distinction of being considered the mother of school cafeterias in Puerto Rico.

 In 1908, the school started a two-year business and in 1913, the school held an Island Fair (Feria Insular), which featured oil paintings and textile work.
 The school building was destroyed by the 1918 San Fermín earthquake.
 After the earthquake, there were 26 students enrolled in the Junior Red Cross, contributing $6.50 in donations.
 Nonetheless, the school reopened in a temporary wooden building in September 1921.
 The following year, it expanded to include a four-year secondary school.

 In 1923, La Inmaculada's impact was summarized thus: